Dental Assistant Certification & Registration - CDA, RDA (AMT), NELDA

 - Completion of a military dental assisting program and one year of work experience in the profession

-- Three years (5,250 hours) of dental assisting work experience and a recommendation for current or former dentist or employer.
+- Three years (5,250 hours) of dental assisting work experience and a recommendation for a current or former dentist or employer.

 The RDA is offered in both computer-based and paper formats.
+The cost of the RDA exam is $135.

 Dental Assistant Certification Renewals

 Once a registered dental assistant (RDA) has become certified with AMT, they become an “active certified member” in the organization.
 Members pay an annual fee, earn a requisite number of professional development “points”, and comply with AMT standards of practice.
+The annual renewal fee for maintaining the RDA certification is $60.

 State Certification for Dental Assistants

-States vary in their registration, licensing, and certification requirement for dental assistants.
+States vary in their registration, licensing, and certification requirements for dental assistants.
 Check with the dental board in your state for current information on how to become a registered dental assistant with the legal right to perform the tasks you learned in your education program.

-In order to demonstrate eligibility for the exam, applicants must:
+To demonstrate eligibility for the exam, applicants must:

 - Either complete a Board-approved RDA program; have 15 months of work experience as a dental assistant with a licensed dentist in the US; or participate in an approved four-month dental assisting program and 11 months of work experience